 If you’d like to try, a quick google will probably reveal plenty of options near to you where you can learn safely with experienced instructors and all the right safety equipment.
 (Always take great care on open water!)

 5 Make an Aperol Spritz

 An Aperol Spritz might be the ultimate summer cocktail.
-Less bitter than a negroni, gaudily orange in colour and featuring a combination of Aperol liqueur and fizzy Prosecco topped up with soda, it’s refreshing but with a bitter-sweet after taste.
+Less bitter than a negroni, cheerily orange in colour and featuring a combination of Aperol liqueur and fizzy Prosecco topped up with soda.
+It’s refreshing but with a bitter-sweet after taste.

 Have your own aperitivo hour this weekend and serve up the perfect Aperol Spritz.
 You don’t even need to know how to make it, as you’ll find all the measurements handily listed on the back of the Aperol bottle.
 Can’t go wrong!

 Your garden might still be in full bloom this month or might be starting to look a bit dry and past its best, depending on the weather!
 This year we’re in full drought mode so it’s all tinder dry.
 August might not seem like the ideal time to plant anything, but you can actually start planting some flowers now to prepare for next spring.